MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-form-customize-submission-validation.md

     }
     ```

-1. Add the following code to return if `g-recaptcha-token` value is null or empty.
+1. Add the following code to return if the `g-recaptcha-token` value is null or empty.

     ```cs
     if (String.IsNullOrEmpty(recaptchaToken))